yogeshxd/Gideon.ai/README.md

 # Gideon.ai

+### NOTE: Devlopement of this project has been stopped because I working on newer projects so this repository will not receving any updates.

 ![GitHub](https://img.shields.io/github/last-commit/yogeshxd/Gideon.ai)

 Welcome to Gideon.ai, a powerful tool that distinguishes genuine websites from phishy ones.
 With the increasing number of phishing attempts and malicious websites, it's essential to have a reliable way to analyze URLs and determine their trustworthiness.
 This Python-based URL Analyzer is designed to help you do just that.